Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

    ![](./Media/miyagi2.png)

-### 2.7 Vectorize and persist embeddings in Azure Cognitive Search
+#### Task 6 Vectorize and persist embeddings in Azure Cognitive Search

 1. Within LabVm double click on **Postman** to open which is presented on desktop.
 1. On **Create a free Postman account** provide email and click on **Create free account**.
 1. On **Create Postman account** window, provide following information and click on **Create free account**.